songweizhi/MarkerMAG/README.md

       conda activate MarkerMAG_env
       # MarkerMAG is ready for running now, type "MarkerMAG -h" for help

-      # To deactivate the environment
+      # To leave the environment
       conda deactivate

 + It can also be installed with pip.
 Software dependencies need to be in your system path in this case.